sharu725/cards/_drafts/how-to-define-the-optimal-number-of-clusters-for-kmeans.md

 This dataset holds 150 samples of three Iris species ([_Iris setosa_](https://en.wikipedia.org/wiki/Iris_setosa "Iris setosa"), [_Iris virginica_](https://en.wikipedia.org/wiki/Iris_virginica "Iris virginica") and [_Iris versicolor_](https://en.wikipedia.org/wiki/Iris_versicolor "Iris versicolor")) that even though are very similar,  are distinguishable using a model developed by the biologist and statistician Ronald Fisher.

 This dataset is so widely used that data science libraries usually have it built-in so it can be used in demonstrations and examples.
-Let's take a peek at the first lines of our dataset, to start we need to import it, I prefer the version that comes in the seaborn library:
+Let's take a peek at the first lines of our dataset, to start we need to import it, I prefer the version that comes in [the seaborn library](https://seaborn.pydata.org/):

+    import seaborn as sns
+    iris = sns.load_dataset('iris')

+E ao olhar para as primeiras linhas do nosso conjunto você pode perguntar, _mas Jess, as respostas já estão ali na coluna_ `_species_`_, a gente não ia fazer agrupamento não supervisionado?_